gabebw/vim-spec-runner/README.md

 let g:disable_write_on_spec_run = 1
 ```

-### `g:spec_runner_available_runners`
+### Custom commands for different spec types

-This variable tells the plugin what command to run based on the type of test
+The `g:spec_runner_available_runners` variable tells the plugin what command to
-it's running.
+run based on the type of test it's running.
 Here's the default:

 ```vim
 let g:spec_runner_available_runners = {